 Basically, anyone who has not signed up to your list!

 Apart from anything else, if people haven’t signed up they are not going to be interested.
 You only want people on your list who WANT to be on your list, who have signed up and who have ASKED to receive e-newsletters and offers for you – otherwise you’re just going to generate a lot of spam complaints and get your account shut down.
 Ack.

-You can build your list using Mailchimp (www.mailchimp.com) – it has a great free package which is more than enough for most small businesses.
-It has great help files and videos to walk you through what you need to do.
+You can build your list using Mailchimp or Mailerlit – both have a great free package which is more than enough for most small businesses.
+They have great help files and videos to walk you through what you need to do.

 How do you get people onto your list?